-According to proposition ~\ref{degree}, the degrees of the CSM class and the Chern class of the logarithmic vector field are always the same.
-For other numerical relations, we observe as following:
+According to proposition ~\ref{degree}, the degrees of the CSM class and the Chern class of the logarithmic vector fields are always the same.
+To establish other numerical relations, we use the following equalities:

 Applying the analogous formula for logarithmic vector fields instead of proposition ~\ref{csm} we have: